 The annexes to these Conventions form a fully integral part of the Conventions.
 They are separated from the main text only for clarity and/or where their content may be subject to more frequent change than is desirable for main body text.

-Version 3 of the Conventions represents a general updating of the document but also introduces coverage of several new areas:
+Version 4 of the Conventions represents a general updating of the document but also introduces changes to.